A Guide to Social Hosting

 Please Bring Your I.D.

-The Please Bring Your I.D. program was developed with the co-operation and support of Saskatchewan Hotel and Hospitality Association and Restaurants Canada to reduce the availability of alcohol to minors in the province's liquor stores, franchises and hospitality industry.
+The Please Bring Your I.D. program was developed with the co-operation and support of Saskatchewan Hotel and Hospitality Association and Restaurants Canada to reduce the availability of alcohol to minors in the province's liquor stores, and hospitality industry.

 To learn more view our Using Fake ID Today? poster.

 Check 25 is an in-store identification program that assists SLGA liquor stores and participating commercial permittees in preventing minors from purchasing alcohol.
 The program requires anyone who appears to be under the age of 25 years to show either a photo identification with a birth date, or three other pieces of identification, at least one of which must have a birth date.
-While staff working in SLGA stores and franchises have always asked for identification from customers who appear to be under the legal drinking age of 19, this program improves efforts to prevent minors from accessing alcohol, by increasing the number of people who are asked for identification.
+While staff working in stores have always asked for identification from customers who appear to be under the legal drinking age of 19, this program improves efforts to prevent minors from accessing alcohol, by increasing the number of people who are asked for identification.

 See an example of Check 25 signage.